 RIGHT TO INSPECT AND COPY

-You have the right to inspect and copy medical information that may be used to make decisions about your care.
+You have the right to inspect and obtain a paper or electronic copy of health information that may be used to make decisions about your care.
 Usually, this includes medical and billing records, but may not include some mental health information.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
+We reserve the right to charge a fee to cover the cost of providing your health information records to you.